Shadetheartist/Numboard_X/README.md

 - Virtual Audio Cables (only necessary if trying to get a the soundboard to play through a game or skype / discord properly)

 # Gaming Setup

+To simplify the common usage of virtual audio cables there are two selectable output devices, one can route to your speakers/headphones, and the other can route to a the output of an audio repeater.
+Other software (such as "EXP Soundboard") requires *two* audio repeaters in order to function properly.

 - Virtual Audio Cables setup with at least 1 line out (`Line 1`)
 - An audio repeater from <your microphone> to `Line 1 In`
 - Assign 'Primary Output Device' to your speakers/headphones